Salome Maswime: Career

 Maswime is an executive member of the South African Perioperative Research Group.
 She is a member of the International Network of Obstetric Survey Systems.
 She was a lecturer and Director of the University of the Witwatersrand Obstetrics and Gynaecology Clinical Research Division and an obstetrician at the Chris Hani Baragwanath Hospital Academic Hospital.
 She works with women with high risk pregnancies.
 Her research considers maternal near miss and mortality.
 She found that maternal deaths from bleeding during caesarean sections have increased in South Africa.
 She compared the preparedness of hospitals for surgical complications in caesarean sections in southern Gauteng.

 Maswime discovered that Africa accounts for 200,000 maternal deaths per year; which is two thirds of all maternal deaths worldwide.
 In 2017, she was named by the Mail & Guardian as one of the Top 200 South Africans.
 She has written for The Conversation about increasing the number of caesarean sections in Africa.
 She won the Trailblazer and Young Achiever Award from Jacob Zuma in 2017.

 In 2018, she launched the South African Clinician Scientists Society, a collegial group for emerging specialists and researchers returning from training abroad that facilitates mentorship, networking, and multidisciplinary research.
 She was awarded a Discovery Foundation Harvard University, Massachusetts General Hospital Fellowship in 2018.
 Her fellowship allows her to research the causes of stillbirths in HIV-positive people.
 The fellowship is worth R2.1 million.
 During her postdoctoral year, Maswime found herself one of only two people at meetings at the World Health Organization or UNICEF.
 She also worked on her approach to mental health as it relates to mothers and children.
-She has two children, Taurai (13), Farai (10).

 In 2019 she was appointed as a Professor of Global Surgery at the University of Cape Town.
 In 2020, she was announced as one of the World Economic Forum's Class of 2020 Young Scientists, a group of 25 notable researchers who are "at the forefront of scientific discovery."

+Salome is a member of the College of Obstetrics and Gynaecology Council in the College of Medicine South Africa.
+She is the Chairperson of the South African, and the SADC Safe Surgical Care Technical Experts Working Group, and a member of the United Nations Core Stillbirths Estimates Group.
+She is the past Chair of the Health Systems Trust Board and previously served as their Interim CEO.
+She is the Vice-Chair of the Lifebox Board.
+She is a Member of the Academy of Scientist and a Y-rated Scientist with the National Research Foundation.
+She received the International Healthcare Practitioner award from Zenith Global Health in the UK in 2025.